trickerer01/Ruxx/README.md

   - **merge info lists** ‒ gather and parse existing info files, merge and save all infos together, one text file per info category will be stored. **Parsed old info files will be deleted**
 - **Edit -> Extend file names with extra info** ‒ all file names will include short representation of their major tags if any.
 This may extend resulting full path up to 240 symbols total
 - **Edit -> Warn if download folder is not empty** ‒ in GUI mode you will be warned if destination folder is not empty and there is a potential risk of mixing up different search results
 - **Edit -> Verbose log** ‒ Enable logging of technical messages not related to actual download process.
-Verbose log is one of proper issue report requirements
+Verbose log is one of the requirements for a proper issue report
 - **Connection -> Headers / Cookies** \<F3> ‒ For some websites (RN) and in some other cases you'll have to provide your `cf_clearance` cookie, and the `User-Agent` header has to match the one used in your web browser for target website ‒ to find it while browsing said website open `Web Developer tools -> Network` (or similar), reload the page and check `request headers`
 - **Connection -> Set proxy** \<F4> ‒ you can use proxy if you want or if target website is blocked in your country.
 SOCKS5 proxies are supported too
 - **Connection -> Set timeout** \<F5> ‒ override connection timeout if need be
 - **Connection -> Set retries count** \<F6> ‒ override connection retries count, may be useful when using a proxy
 - **Connection -> API Key** \<F7> ‒ set API authentication info (RX only)
 - **Connection -> Download without proxy** ‒ you can use this option if only the main domain of the selected module's website is blocked in your country
-- **Connection -> Ignore proxy** ‒ this is just a switch to disable proxy temporarily without wiping it
+- **Connection -> Ignore proxy** ‒ this is just a switch that disables proxy temporarily without wiping it
 - **Connection -> Cache processed HTML** ‒ by default HTML is cached as raw bytes, enabling this makes Ruxx cache HTML after it was processed into manageable form - a little bit faster but consumes much more memory.
 Mainly affects RS module
 - **Actions -> Download** \<Ctrl+Shift+D> ‒ same as download button
 - **Actions -> Check tags** \<Ctrl+Shift+C> ‒ same as check tags button
-- **Actions -> Batch download using tag list...** - Read and process tags using a text file.
+- **Actions -> Batch download using tag list...** ‒ read and process tags using a text file.
 Each line forms a string which then gets put into **Tags** field and downloaded.
 Warning: download starts immediately!
 Adjust settings and download options beforehand
 - **Actions -> Clear log** \<Ctrl+Shift+E> ‒ same as clear log button
-- **Tools -> Load from ID list** ‒ Load **ID** tag list from a text file.
+- **Tools -> Load from ID list** ‒ load **ID** tag list from a text file.
 The resulting tags will look like `(id:x~id:y~id:z)` which is an ***OR*** group [expression](#tag-syntax), effectively allowing you to search for those ids. ~~Broken since about 10.07.2021.
 Refer to "Broken things" RX forum subsection for details.~~ Re-enabled since version `1.1.284` for all modules using a workaround, but doesn't run in parallel so be aware of that
 - **Tools -> Un-tag files...** ‒ renames selected Ruxx-downloaded media files, stripping file names of all extra info
 - **Tools -> Re-tag files...** ‒ renames selected Ruxx-downloaded media files, re-appending extra info.
 You'll need dumped tags info file(s) (see **Edit -> Save tags**)
-- **Tools -> Sort files into subfolders...** ‒ a set of tools to separate downloaded files if need be:
+- **Tools -> Sort files into subfolders...** ‒ a set of tools used to separate downloaded files if need be:
   - **by type** ‒ sort by file type (checking file extension).
 You can separate files by `videos`/`images`/`flash (RN, EN)` or by extension itself.
 Note that both `jpeg` and `jpg` files will be placed into **jpg** folder
   - **by size** ‒ sort by file size (you'll have to provide a threshold, in Megabytes).
 You can use multiple thesholds, separated by space, in any order: `0.5 10 3.0 5.00`
   - **by score** ‒ sort by post score.
 Make sure that selected files include score in their names or this won't work.
 You can use multiple thesholds, separated by space, in any order: `100 250 50 500`